 International Museum of Cultures

-Description: The International Museum of Cultures is the only contemporary cultural anthropology institution in the state of Texas to focus on indigenous peoples and to understand the challenges of existing communities in remote locations of the world.
+- The International Museum of Cultures is the only contemporary cultural anthropology institution in the state of Texas striving to understand the challenges of existing communities in remote locations of the world by focusing on the indigenous peoples of those regions.
 Through exhibits, educational programs, and public events, the IMC celebrates people of diverse cultures in an effort to embrace and promote understanding of cultural differences found both in isolated areas of the world and in our own community.
 Our focus on living peoples rather than on those of the past provides a rich platform from which to address questions of ethnic and cultural diversity – the Museum’s central interest.

-Exhibits: Exhibits include several African cultures including West Ghana and the Democratic Republic of Congo; South America; eleven countries of Southeast Asia, Papua New Guinea, China, Mexico, Central America, and Native American as well as an extensive display of weapons and drums from around the world.
-Short-term exhibits are regularly displayed in the reception area.
-Traveling exhibits are in place at neighboring libraries and government buildings.
+- All of our exhibits are inspired by the real-life experiences of field linguists.
+They are rich in the detail and understanding that can only come from first hand knowledge of living in these remote communities, sharing and appreciating their cultures and friendships.
+Our exhibits provide interactive program concerning the African cultures of West Ghana and the Democratic Republic of Congo.
+They also celebrate South American cultural heritages, provide in depth exploration of countries in Southeast Asia, Papua New Guinea, China, Mexico, and Central America.
+Our Native American exhibit has an extensive display of weapons and warrior-attire; and, an entire room is dedicated to drums from around the world.
+Short-term exhibits are regularly displayed in the reception area, and traveling exhibits are in place at neighboring libraries and government buildings.